KantyMNam/MarketWatch/README.md

 License will be post soon.

 Expected features
-- API resquest for any exchange or broker
+- API resquest for any exchanges and brokers
 - API bridge to standardize parameters (queries) and returned variables (JSON)
 - Expert advisor
 - Indicators